thorwhalen/essays/storage_layer.md

 See/get it here: https://github.com/i2mint/py2store

-At the time of writing this, py2store contains the more stable parts of my experimentation in simplifying storage operations.

-I went through several tag-lines such as: "Storage CRUD how and where you want it", or "The DAO (Data Access Object) of Python", etc.
+At the time of writing this, py2store contains the more stable parts of my experimentation in simplifying storage operations and went through several tag-lines such as: "Storage CRUD how and where you want it", or "The DAO (Data Access Object) of Python", etc.

 List, read, write, and delete data in a structured data source/target, as if manipulating simple python builtins (dicts, lists), or through the interface **you** want to interact with,